ajv-validator/ajv/README.md

 You can add additional formats and replace any of the formats above using [addFormat](#api-addformat) method.

 The option `unknownFormats` allows changing the default behaviour when an unknown format is encountered.
 In this case Ajv can either fail schema compilation (default) or ignore it (default in versions before 5.0.0).
-You also can whitelist specific format(s) to be ignored.
+You also can allowlist specific format(s) to be ignored.
 See [Options](#options) for details.

 You can find regular expressions used for format validation and the sources that were used in [formats.js](https://github.com/ajv-validator/ajv/blob/master/lib/compile/formats.js).